@ what the Buddha taught

 And which is, almsmen, cessation of action?

-OK what, almsmen, touches emancipation by cessation of action by body, action by speech, action by intellect.
+OK what, almsmen, emancipation one touches by cessation of action by body, of action by speech, of action by intellect.
 This is called, almsmen, cessation of action.

-And which is, almsmen, the way going to the cessation of action?
+And which is, almsmen, the path heading to the cessation of action?

-Just this noble eightfold path viz. right view, right attitude, right speech, right doing, right way of life, right effort, right recollection, right concentration.
-This is called, almsmen, the way going to the cessation of action.
+Just this noble eightfold way viz. right view, right attitude, right speech, right doing, right way of life, right effort, right recollection, right concentration.
+This is called, almsmen, the path heading to the cessation of action.

-OK thus, almsmen, is by me pointed out old action, pointed out new action, pointed out cessation of action, pointed out the way going to the cessation of action.
+OK thus, almsmen, is by me pointed out old action, pointed out new action, pointed out cessation of action, pointed out the path heading to the cessation of action.

-OK what, almsmen, should be done by a predecessor for the welfare of hearers, with mercy, out of mercy, is therefor done by me for you.
-These are, almsmen, roots of trees, these are empty places.
-Radiate, almsmen, don't be negligent, don't become remorseful afterwards.
+OK what, almsmen, should be done by a predecessor for the welfare of hearers, picking it up with mercy, out of mercy, that is done by me for you.
+These are, almsmen, roots of trees, these are the empty homes.
+Radiate, almsmen, don't be negligent, don't become regretful afterwards.
 This is our instruction to you.'